catghost4/CND101_digital_project/README.md

 # CND101_project

-This project was completed during a 9-month training in the Center of Nanoelectronics and Devices (CND- The American University in Cairo).
+This project was completed during a 9-month training in the Center of Nanoelectronics and Devices (CND - The American University in Cairo).

 The project was to develop RTL for an AMBA AHB-APB bridge.
 My RTL code was inspired by the design made by DWARAKAN RAMANATHAN which is available at https://github.com/DWARAKRAM/AHB2APB-BRIDGE